AlexHRuf/Overhypothesis-formation-in-new-caledonian-crows/README.md

 ![me](https://github.com/AlexHRuf/Overhypothesis-formation-in-new-caledonian-crows/blob/main/Models/Animations/theta_evolution_groups_tests.gif)

 When continuously sampling low-value items from the Test 1 container, mixed group birds predict a high probability of finding a high-value item even after several samples.
 Meanwhile, uniform group birds only need to see one low-value sample to be almost certain that they will not find a high-value item in Test 1.
+Meanwhile, the probability of sampling a high-value item from the Test 2 container stays relatively constant, prompting crows to switch from Test 1 to Test 2.

 # How to run the .ipynb scripts using Julia
 First, you will need to install Julia: **https://julialang.org/downloads/**.